benjcabalona1029/itaewon/README.md

 # Itaewon

 My personal python library to speed-up my workflow.

+Also, i found myself switching to R and Python quite frequently.
+This is my attempt to minimize that.

+The implementation is quite simple, since i'm simply running `R` scripts in the background.

 Sample usage is shown below.

 # Installation